 To prevent unwanted modifications of our releases, we sign all binaries using GPG and include the signature in our distribution.
 You can run the following commands to verify the integrity of your download:

 curl https://keybase.io/hioffen/pgp_keys.asc | gpg --import gpg --verify offen-linux-amd64.asc offen-linux-amd64

 curl https://keybase.io/hioffen/pgp_keys.asc | gpg --import dpkg-sig --verify offen.deb

 offen/offen on Docker Hub.
 Tagged releases are available under the respective tag (e.g.

-latest channel are available as image tags as well.
+development channel are available as image tags as well.
+As per Docker convention

 latest will be updated on a rolling basis.
 If you deploy Offen using Docker, make sure to use a version tag or pin your image’s revision.